duneanalytics/docs/docs/app/decoding-contracts.md

 Instead of working with raw transaction, log, and trace data, contracts are decoded into human-readable tables for each event and function defined in the smart contract's ABI ([Application Binary Interface](https://www.alchemy.com/overviews/what-is-an-abi-of-a-smart-contract-examples-and-usage)).

-Learn more about how Decoding works and what Decoded tables are available [here](../../tables/decoded/).
+Learn more about how Decoding works and what Decoded tables are available in the [data tables section](../../tables/decoded/).

 ## Submitting a new contract for decoding